Betsygate

-Betsygate was a political scandal in the United Kingdom while Iain Duncan Smith (IDS) was Leader of the Conservative Party.
-The scandal was over the level of pay that lain Duncan Smith's wife Elisabeth ("Betsy") enjoyed as her husband's diary secretary.
+Betsygate was a political scandal in the United Kingdom concerning the level of pay received by Elisabeth ("Betsy") Duncan Smith, the wife and diary secretary of the then Leader of the Conservative Party, Iain Duncan Smith.

 The allegation

 In May 2002, Michael Crick, an investigative journalist on the BBC Newsnight programme, initiated an investigation into the pay received by Mrs. Duncan Smith, and asserted that the pay was not commensurate with the duties she performed during the period from September 2001 to December 2002.